mrivas/Limbs/source/mousePigOpossum.rst

 .. note::

    Library names follows the convention: species_stage_limb_replicate.
 For instance, mouse library of stage W2, forward limb, on the first replicate is  named: mouse_W2_FL_1.
+Please see the following links for details about the gene/isoforms: `expression format <http://cole-trapnell-lab.github.io/cufflinks/file_formats/#fpkm-tracking-format>`_

 Gene expression analyses